 Primarily employed in the construction or manufacturing industries, cost estimators help business owners and managers put together competitive bids for contracts, projects and products by forecasting the costs, scope and timeline involved.
 They also support profitability goals by analyzing projects for potential profit.
-If you’d like to prepare for a career as a cost estimator, enrolling in an MBA program with a specialization in Accounting and Finance can be the first step.
+If you’d like to prepare for a career as a cost estimator, enrolling in BA in Business Administration/Accounting can be the first step.

 Cost Estimator Job Outlook

 According to the U.S. Bureau of Labor Statistics (BLS)*, employment of cost estimators is expected to grow 9% from 2018 to 2028, which is faster than the average of all occupations.
 This demand is due in part by growth in the construction industry, which will create the majority of new jobs for cost estimators.

 To determine a project’s cost, scope and duration, a construction industry cost estimator typically collects and analyzes available data on applicable factors, including materials, machinery requirements, labor costs and location.
 They may visit a construction site to study access, availability of utilities, topography, drainage and other relevant cost elements.